Want to increase your revenue by 70% within 36 months? All you have to do is invest in customer experience!

 For instance, let’s say you manufacture and sell natural beauty products.
 Business is going great; people are raving about the customer experience and buying your product left and right—but the last batch of facial cleansers you shipped is giving people hives!

 A faulty product isn’t an issue if you have liability insurance for your products.
 These policies protect you if you sell a defective product that doesn’t work as designed.
 So in the case of the cleanser, product liability would cover the customer’s medical costs to treat their damaged skin.
 And should one of them sue your company, your legal fees are covered, too.
+To get insurance, you need to ensure that your business is legally registered.
+The right business formation agency can help you with this process, and this SmallBusinessHQ comparison post can help you choose the right one.

 Step #2: Understand your customer